 Hacking the Chromecast

 There are reports that early versions of the Chromecast can be hacked to eliminate the ads.
-However, since Google can push patches and updates to the devices without the ability to opt out, these will be overwritten as soon as the Chromecast connects to the Internet for an update.
-For router level blocking previously mentioned, you will need a 1.2 GHz DNS Server that is capable of booting Linux and install the blocking software.
+However, since Google can push patches and updates to the devices without the ability to opt-out, these will be overwritten as soon as the Chromecast connects to the Internet for an update.
+For router level blocking previously mentioned, you will need to build a mini 1.2 GHz DNS Server that is capable of booting Linux and install the blocking software.
 They are very inexpensive and requires a little knowledge and tools but may be worth the investment.